 To add a link: In order to link to other blogs or news items or anything else online, you need to add a link.
 You’ll see the “link” button (it looks like two links of a chain) above the text box in the composition toolbar.
 Highlight the text in your post that you want linked and click on the “link” button.
 You’ll be prompted to enter (cut-and-paste) a URL (web address).
 Make sure the “http://” tag doesn’t appear twice.
-In the same dialog box, you will be asked whether you want to open link in new window–I would prefer you select that option.

 To add video: Simply click on the youtube (or other) video you would like to upload and cut-and-paste the URL (web address) directly into your post.
 You’re done!
 If you want more control over the appearance of the video (border color, framing, size, etc,) you can click “embed” and insert the code.
-But in order to do this, you need to click over to the HTML tab at the top-right of the composition box.
+But in order to do this, you need to click over to the “text” tab at the top-right of the composition box.
 Remember to switch back to the “Visual” tab after you insert the code, however, as that’s the easiest interface for composing your post.

 Embedding: I described above how to incorporate a youtube video using the “embed” feature.
 But you can embed much more: PDFs, Word documents (through websites like Scribd.com and flipsnack.com), slide shows (using flickr and other photo programs), prezi presentations, tiki-toki timelines, and more.
 For all these options, you simply need to find the “embed” code (usually provided through a “share” or “embed” button) and cut-and-paste it into the HTML composition box.
 You can easily can toggle between the “visual” mode and the “HTML” mode in the upper-right corner of the blog composition box.